An Oxford in Changzhou? International schools spread across China

 “The market really is the Chinese - it’s the Chinese who want their children to go abroad and are willing to pay the fees.”

-Some of the schools offer programmes specifically tailored to British A-levels or the U.S. Advanced Placement tests; all promise the English proficiency needed to attend a foreign university.
+Some of the schools offer programs specifically tailored to British A-levels or the U.S. Advanced Placement tests; all promise the English proficiency needed to attend a foreign university.

 In a sign of the eagerness to get the Changzhou school up and running, classes have already started even though the campus - complete with an artificial lake and boathouse - is under construction until September.